ariadnavigo/cras/README.md

 ## Usage
 cras reads a task list from a file that is passed as an argument through the command line.
+Alternatively, you may export the ```CRAS_DEF_FILE``` variable to set a default file to operate with.

 With no further options added, the default behavior is to output the pending tasks, but only if the expiration time has not passed yet.

 ```
 $ cras my-dev-todo